"How'd you get here so fast, Anime-san?"

 - Yu-Gi-Oh! loves to do this; the Virtual World (which occurred right in the middle of another in-manga arc), Doma / Waking the Dragons and the KC Grand Prix were a result of this.
 If nothing else, the Virtual World arc gave us more backstory on the Kaiba brothers.

-- Some of the early Star Wars Expanded Universe material that was published between the movies of the original trilogy, notably Splinter of the Mind's Eye.
+- Some of the early Star Wars Expanded Universe material that was published between the movies of the original trilogy, like Splinter Of The Minds Eye.
 It was written as a sequel to the first movie, but published when it was unknown if The Empire Strikes Back was ever going to be made.
-The Marvel Star Wars comic book series fits this trope to a tee despite ironically being a comic book adaptation of a screen franchise.
+The Marvel Star Wars comic book series fits this trope despite ironically being a comic book adaptation of a screen franchise.
 First it adapts the first movie, then it has a bunch of original stories, then it adapts the second movie, followed by more original stories, then the third movie, and then it Overtook the Series.

 - All Creatures Great and Small: the show eventually ran out of James Herriot novels to adapt and started creating the scripts out of whole cloth.